Myanmar profile - Timeline

 2014 October - Parliamentary elections set for October/November 2015.

 Government announces release of 3,000 prisoners.
-Burma watchers say most are petty criminals, but ex-military intelligence officers imprisoned along with former prime minister Khin Nyunt will be included.
-Khin Nyunt was freed in 2012.
+Burma watchers say most are petty criminals, but include ex-military intelligence officers imprisoned along with former Prime Minister Khin Nyunt, who was freed in 2012.

 2015 February - Flare-up in fighting with Kokang separatists in Shan State near the border with China leaves nearly 50 soldiers dead.
 Government puts Kokang region under temporary martial law.